Sea Level & Major Geological Event After Noah's Flood

 If you will examine the relief map (above), you can see where there was a geologically recent rent of Saudi Arabia from Africa.
 This is a fracture in the continental crust and is different from deep ocean divergence zones.
 If you will look closely, you can see where a mountain range was sheared and dragged apart.

-Click the small graphic (left) to see full-size view of tectonic features.
+The next image is a view of the Afar Triangle's tectonic features.
 In all likelihood, this Rift system was already active before Noah's flood, but Noah's flood triggered renewed activity.
 I state that because the path of the Rift from Israel continues to run south for the entire length of Ethiopia.
-It seems to match the described path of the river Gihon, one of four that flowed from the garden of Eden.
+It seems to match the described path of the river Gihon, one of four that flowed from the Garden of Eden.

 "And the name of the second river is Gihon: the same is it that compasseth the whole land of Ethiopia."